-With the ever-growing technological prowess, creating a short film has become an achievable endeavour for the masses interested in videography.
+With the ever-growing technological prowess, creating a short film has become an achievable endeavor for the masses interested in videography.
 The basic requirements include a decent computer, a digital camcorder, and proficient editing software.
 Now, to fill up the scene, you need decent actors, a good script, and smart editing.

 Filmmaking may appear to be a technically demanding skill, but with the right knowledge and tools, you are good to go.